dcnewman/slicing/README.md

 * [Amazon S3](https://aws.amazon.com/s3/) for file storage, both input files for slicing as well as the slicer output.
-* [Amazon SQS](https://aws.amazon.com/sqs/) for a message queue whereby the other cloud servers can initiate a slicing request for a print job queued to a printer.
+* [Amazon SQS](https://aws.amazon.com/sqs/) for a message queue whereby cloud servers can initiate a slicing request for a print job queued to a printer.
 * [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/) as a
  logging service.